NermNermNerm/LocalizeFromSource/readme.md

   they're experiencing.
 In a world where machine translation and web searches exist, it's probably better to make your logging in the source language.
 If you've rolled some of your own logging functions, what you can do is convert them to always taking `FormattableString` as an argument (rather than plain string) and adding `ArgumentIsCultureInvariant` as an attribute to the method.
 Conversion to formattable string as an argument will force you to add a $ in front of all the plain strings you call it with.
 It's not a great solution, but it feels better than having two different overloads for your logging function.
 * Exception messages are a similar story to logging.
 It's going to be case-by-case.
 If you use exceptions within your mod as a means to pass error messages to the user, then they should be localized.
 However, most exception messages only ever land in the log file, and so are covered by what we said about Logging.
-  However, given the case-by-case nature of the thing, it's best to just go ahead and mark the messages with an `I` or `L` and not try and automate the messages away.
-However, if you want to play it differently, you can add the exception's constructor to the `invariantMethods` block.
+  Given the case-by-case nature of the thing, it's perhaps best to just go ahead and mark the messages with an `I` or `L` and not try and automate the messages away.
 * Methods and classes that just have a ton of non-localized strings in them that aren't ever going to have any localized strings.
 It happens.
 You can use the `NoStrict` attribute on methods and classes like this and it will disable strict-mode just for those methods/classes.